 We commit to annual contracts that determine selling prices for goods and services for periods of six months and occasionally longer.
 Though the Company has negotiated flexibility under many of these contracts that may allow the Company to increase prices on future orders, the Company may not have the ability to raise prices on orders received prior to any announced price increase.
-Due to the intensely seasonal nature of our business, the Company may receive significant orders during the first and second quarters for delivery in the second and third quarters.
+Due to the seasonal nature of our business, the Company may receive significant orders during the first and second quarters for delivery in the second and third quarters.
 With respect to any of the contracts described above, if the costs of providing our products or services increase between the date the orders are received and the shipping date, we may not be able to implement corresponding increases in our sales prices for such products or services to offset the related increased costs.
-In fiscal 2022, the cost of commodities, especially steel and plastic were extremely volatile, with the cost of some gauges of steel nearly tripled during the fiscal year.
-In fiscal 2023, the cost of commodities continued to be volatile, but not as severe as in fiscal 2022.
-The cost of steel and plastic declined during the year, but other commodity and component cost continued to increase.
+During fiscal 2025 and 2024 the cost of commodities was reasonably stable.

-For fiscal 2024, the Company anticipates continued volatility in costs, particularly with respect to imported components from China, freight from China, certain raw materials including steel, transportation, energy, and potential impacts of escalating labor costs.
-Anticipated adverse volatility for fiscal 2024 could be severe in light of global supply chain and economic sanctions, tariffs imposed or threatened on imported commodities and other disruptions affecting our suppliers.
+For fiscal 2026, the Company anticipates continued volatility in costs, particularly with respect to imported components from China, freight from China, certain raw materials including steel, transportation, energy, and potential impacts of escalating labor costs.
+Anticipated adverse volatility for fiscal 2026 could be severe in light of global supply chain and economic sanctions, tariffs imposed or threatened on imported commodities and other disruptions affecting our suppliers.
 There is continued uncertainty with respect to steel and other raw material costs, including plastics, that are affected by the price of oil.
 Transportation costs may be adversely affected by increased oil prices, in the form of increased operation costs for our fleet, and surcharges on freight paid to third-party carriers.
 Virco depends upon third-party carriers for more than 90% of customer deliveries.
 Recent regulation and more stringent enforcement of federal regulations governing the transportation industry (especially regarding drivers) have adversely impacted the cost and availability of freight services.
 Virco expects to incur continued pressure on employee compensation and benefit costs.
-The Company has renewed health insurance contracts for its employees through December 2023, but costs after that date may be adversely impacted by current legislation, claim costs and industry consolidation.
-Virco has aggressively addressed these costs by controlling headcount and passing on a portion of increased medical costs to employees.
+The Company has renewed health insurance contracts for its employees through December 2025, but costs after that date may be adversely impacted by current legislation, claim costs and industry consolidation.

-To recover the cumulative impact of increased costs, the Company has increased published list prices for fiscal 2024.
-Due to current economic conditions, the Company anticipates modestly increased price competition in fiscal 2024 and may not be able to raise prices further in response to increased commodity costs without risk of losing market share.
+To recover the cumulative impact of increased costs, the Company has increased published list prices for fiscal 2026.
+Due to current economic conditions, the Company anticipates increased price competition in fiscal 2026 and may not be able to raise prices further in response to increased commodity costs without risk of losing market share.
 As a portion of Virco's business is obtained through competitive bids, the Company is carefully considering material and transportation costs as part of the bidding process.
 The Company is working to control and reduce costs by improving production and distribution methodologies, investigating new packaging and shipping materials, and searching for new sources of purchased components and raw materials.